Mortuary temple of Hatshepsut: Archaeological excavations

 The earliest modern visitor to the temple was Richard Pococke, an English traveller, in 1737.
 He was followed by François Jollois and Renée Edouard Devilliers, two members of Napoleon Bonaparte's expedition, in 1798.
 The earliest archaeological findings were made around 1817 by Giovanni Battista Belzoni and Henry William Beechey, who scavenged the site for artefacts to present to Henry Salt, the British consul.
 Another visitor to the site, in 1823–1825, Henry Westcar is credited with the earliest printed reference to the name Deir el-Bahari.
-In the following decades John Gardner Wilkinson, Jean-François Champollion and Karl Richard Lepsius each visited the site.
-The earliest significant excavations took place in the 1850s and 60s under Auguste Mariette.
-Under his supervision the remains of the monastery of Saint Phoibammon were destroyed and the shrines to Hathor and Anubis as well as the south colonnade of the middle terrace were revealed.
+In the following decades, John Gardner Wilkinson, Jean-François Champollion and Karl Richard Lepsius each visited the site.
+The earliest significant excavations occurred in the 1850s and 60s under Auguste Mariette.
+Under his supervision, the remains of the monastery of Saint Phoibammon were destroyed, and the shrines to Hathor and Anubis, as well as the south colonnade of the middle terrace, were revealed.
 During the Egypt Exploration Fund's (EEF) expedition, under Édouard Naville and his assistant Howard Carter, from 1893–1906, the entire temple was excavated.
 The seven volumes of Naville's work form a fundamental source of information for the temple.
 In 1911–1936, the Metropolitan Museum of Art (MMA) funded excavation works under the direction of Herbert E. Winlock.
 In 1925–1952, a team led by Émile Baraize for the Egyptian Antiquities Service reconstructed significant portions of the temple.
 Since 1961, the Polish Center of Mediterranean Archeology (PCMA) of Warsaw University in Cairo has been engaged in restoration and consolidation efforts at the site.

-The Polish-Egyptian Archaeological and Conservation Expedition was established by Kazimierz Michałowski, after he was approached by the Supreme Council of Antiquities (SCA).
-The project was originally constrained to reconstructing the third terrace, but, since 1967, the mission has included the entire temple.
-The project is presently directed by Patryk Chudzik.
+The Polish-Egyptian Archaeological and Conservation Expedition was established by Kazimierz Michałowski after he was approached by the Supreme Council of Antiquities (SCA).
+The project was initially constrained to reconstructing the third terrace, but since 1967, the mission has included the entire temple.
+Patryk Chudzik presently directs the project.
 The site is being gradually opened to tourism.
-Since 2000, the festival courtyard, upper terrace, and the coronation portico have been open to visitors.
-In 2015, the solar cult court and, in 2017, the sanctuary of Amun were also opened to visitation.
+Since 2000, visitors have been open to the festival courtyard, upper terrace, and coronation portico.
+In 2015, the solar cult court and, in 2017, the sanctuary of Amun were also opened to visitors.